 Types of Diets for Heart Attack Prevention

 Your eating habits affect the health of your heart and blood vessels in a number of ways.
+You want to significantly limit these items in a heart-healthy diet:

 Fat: Indulging in fatty foods that are high in cholesterol can increase cholesterol levels (high cholesterol).
 Excessive cholesterol can build up on the walls of the arteries that supply your heart muscle with blood, leading to coronary heart disease.
 This narrows or blocks blood flow to your heart and can cause a heart attack (myocardial infarction).